xlizen/j2mod/CONTRIBUTING.md

 For the best chance of getting your changes incorporated into the code base, please follow these guidelines;

 * Follow the coding style already established - same indentation, line spacing, naming convention etc.
-* ALWAYS provide JUnit tests for your changes - cooy existing ones, modify the current versions but there must be supporting unit tests
+* ALWAYS provide JUnit tests for your changes - copy existing ones, modify the current versions but there must be supporting unit tests
 * Thorougly comment your code and provide proper JavaDoc headers, even for private methods